Learn more about pricing for payments through Japanese convenience stores on adyen.com.

 - Shopper receives a receipt as proof of payment.

 By default, the offer stays open up to 7 days.
 This means shoppers can complete their payment up to 7 days after the voucher was generated.
-If you want to change the offer expiry, contact contact our Support Team.
+If you want to change the offer expiry, contact our Support Team.

 |Payment type||Payment flow||Countries||Currencies||Recurring||Refunds||Chargebacks|